siddhesh1594/Ansys-Mechanical---Bolted-Nozzle-Flange/README.md

-# Ansys-Mechanical---Rocket Enginne Bolted-Nozzle-Flange - Nonlinear FEA
+# Ansys-Mechanical---Rocket Enginne Bolted Nozzle Flange - Nonlinear FEA

 This project focuses on the **nonlinear finite element analysis of a bolted nozzle flange**.
 It was carried out as part of the Cornell University edX course on **Finite Element Analysis**.